xinjuezou-whi/whi_rviz_plugins/README.md

 ### Local orientation

-Modify the orientation to the frame to adjust the direction of battery symbol, this is helpfull in navigation senario which is 2D view of XY plane:
+Modify the orientation to the frame to adjust the direction of the battery symbol, this is helpful in navigation scenario which is a 2D view of XY plane:

 ![orientaion](https://user-images.githubusercontent.com/72239958/187387702-172637b1-0e06-4356-9259-c1d16afceebc.gif)

 ![image](https://user-images.githubusercontent.com/72239958/187388565-0340d940-fc04-4a1f-aca6-e193c1c8feaa.png)

 > Navigation robot should have a static TF link that directs to map.
-The belowing gif shows the static TF in robot's URDF(battery->base_link->map)
+The below gif shows the static TF in robot's URDF(battery->base_link->map)

 ![bat](https://user-images.githubusercontent.com/72239958/197972731-3d453537-44c4-4a22-9038-617c21d2711d.gif)

 ## Use Navi_waypoints
 1. Add the Navi_waypoints plugin to RViz

-Click the "Add" button at the bottom of the "Displays" panel, then scrolling down through the available displays until you see "Navi_waypoints" under package name "whi_rviz_plugins":
+Click the "Add" button at the bottom of the "Displays" panel, then scroll down through the available displays until you see "Navi_waypoints" under package name "whi_rviz_plugins":

 ![image](https://user-images.githubusercontent.com/72239958/198869331-34ce45d3-8879-4535-a3ff-5046b597dca4.png)

-2. Add waypoints and adjust its position and orientation through interfactive marker
+2. Add waypoints and adjust its position and orientation through interactive marker

 ![waypoints_add](https://user-images.githubusercontent.com/72239958/198868281-a7e562d9-c85d-4ec5-ab89-87e6f34de6eb.gif)

-> Remember to switch the mode from "Move Camera" to "Interact" to grand the accessiblity of waypoint marker
+> Remember to switch the mode from "Move Camera" to "Interact" to grand the accessibility of waypoint marker

 3. Click "Execute" to start the multiple goal's navigation